Best Food Granville Island: DIY Food Tour – Foodie Town

 Granville Island is a must stop if it is your first time or 100th visit to Vancouver, you must go!
 The food is unmatched and is a true West Coast treasure in British Columbia, Canada.
+Visit Granville Island to experience the vibrant market atmosphere and the irresistible quality of local produce like sweet cherries at the Sunlight Farms stand.
 Some might say it is touristy but if you know where and when to go you can avoid the copious amounts of people, lines and get those views for yourself.
-I excited to report that a Time Out Market is coming to Vancouver in 2024 which is HUGE.
+I’m excited to report that a Time Out Market is coming to Vancouver in 2024 which is HUGE.
 These markets and food halls are becoming one of the best ways to explore a food scene, especially if you’re short on money or time.
 It is definitely my favourite way to explore a new city.

 How to get there